candlecorp/wick/README.md

 - docs.vino.dev/codegen

+# Need a Makefile primer?

+- Check out isaacs's tutorial: https://gist.github.com/isaacs/62a2d1825d04437c6f08
+- Your makefiles are wrong: https://tech.davis-hansson.com/p/make/

 ## Todos

-- Codegen makefiles
 - Create a repo for encoded MessageTransports, TransportMaps, and LatticeRpcMessages to ensure cross-compatibility.
 - figure out how to make the wellknown interface.json better (right now it's just copying the generated file)
-- add better types to interface.json/signatures
 - Make component codegen for providers using interface.json generated the proper includes.
 - Improve coersion for PortOutput/ProviderOutput.
 Right now you have to know too much about what you're supposed to get.
 - ignore cache for :latest OCI requests